Germany and France end African hopes, Suarez sorry

 Germany and France will meet in the last eight on Friday, while disappointed Africans have no teams left to support.

-It was the first time two African teams had reached the second round, but both went out within hours of each other to leave the continent still struggling to make an impact on the biggest stage.

-In Porto Alegre, the sides were deadlocked at 0-0 after 90 minutes in a frantic end-to-end match in which Algeria goalkeeper Rais Mbolhi pulled off some fantastic saves but swift counter-attacks also gave the north Africans chances to win.
+In Porto Alegre, the sides were deadlocked 0-0 after 90 minutes in a frantic end-to-end match where Algeria goalkeeper Rais Mbolhi pulled off some fantastic saves but swiftly counter-attacks also gave the north Africans chances to win.

 With the score 0-0 at full time, German substitute Andre Schuerrle deftly flicked in a low cross, before Mesut Ozil added a second in the last minute.